forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 #### NATO Rename/Refound/Replacement
 Already a renaming would emphasize reorientation and reduce cold war associations.
-Other options are a re-founding by a new or a fusion with OSCE.
+Other options are a re-founding from scratch. // As of 2023 the organization of the world is complex and ideally the focus is on cooperation and common security instead of confrontation.

 > It is to acknowledge that the Cold War ended peacefully and cooperatively.
 Havel stated: “It is a question of prestige.
 This is the reason why I talked about the new European security system without mentioning NATO.
 Because, if it grew out of NATO, it would have to be named something else, if only because of the element of prestige. ...
 But if NATO can transform itself – perhaps in conjunction with the Helsinki process – it would look like a peaceful process of change, not defeat.” from Document 12-2 in [Savranskaya and Blaton](#savranskaya-and-blanton-2017).